rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ```

-### End to end testing
+### End-to-end testing

-End-to-end testing test the functionality of an application under product-like circumstances and data to make sure that it meets the requirement specification.
-Once an application is deployed into a working staging environment, the quality engineering team starts working on end-to-end testing.
+End-to-end testing tests the functionality of an application under production-like circumstances and data to make sure that it meets the requirement specifications.
+Once an application is deployed into a functional staging environment, the QE team starts working on the end-to-end testing.
 First, we create various test scenarios based on conversations with all teams and document them in our test strategy.
 Secondly,  we use the [pytest framework](
 https://pytest.org) to automate the test scenarios to make sure that we have enough coverage for our applications.
 We also make our end-to-end test suite available so that the development team can run them if necessary.
 For example, here is one test case of our end-to-end testing:

 ```